Phintella africana

 Phintella africana is a species of jumping spider that lives in the grasslands of Ethiopia.
 A member of the genus Phintella, the species is named after Africa, the continent on which it was first found.
 Only the female has been described.
 It is a small spider that is typically typically 1.8 mm long.
-Its has a brown forward part of its body, or cephalothorax, and, behind that, an abdomen that has a mottled yellow and brown pattern on top and is lighter yellow underneath.
+It has a brown forward part of its body, or cephalothorax, and, behind that, an abdomen that has a mottled yellow and brown pattern on top and is lighter yellow underneath.
 It has generally yellow legs.
 Phintella africana was first described in 2008 and is distinguished from others in the genus by the way that the spider's copulatory openings are at the back of her epigyne, the external visible part of the spider's copulatory organs.

 Taxonomy and etymology

 Phintella africana is a jumping spider that was first described by the arachnologists Wanda Wesołowska and Beata Tomasiewicz in 2008.
 It is one of over 500 species identified by Wesołowska during her career.
 The specific name is derived from the name of the continent where it first found.

 They allocated the spider to the genus Phintella, first circumscribed in 1906 by Embrik Strand and W. Bösenberg.
 The genus name derives from the genus Phintia, which it resembles.
 The genus Phintia was itself renamed Phintodes, which was subsequently absorbed into Tylogonus.
 There are similarities between spiders within genus Phintella and those in Chira, Chrysilla, Euophrys, Icius, Jotus and Telamonia.

 Genetic analysis confirms that it is related to the genera Helvetia and Menemerus.
 It is a member of the tribe Heliophaninae, renamed Chrysillini by Wayne Maddison in 2015.
 Chrysillines are monophyletic.
 The tribe is ubiquitous across most of the continents of the world.
 It is allocated to the subclade Saltafresia in the clade Salticoida. n 2017, Jerzy Prószyński grouped the genus with 32 other genera of jumping spiders under the name Chrysillines in the supergroup Chrysilloida.